-Under French law, a full-function joint venture assessment is a clear two-step process containing:
+Under French law, a full-function joint venture assessment is a clear two-step process, comprising:

 The ‘concentrative test’

-The FCA will assess the ‘weight’ of the joint venture on the market by appraising the respective contributions of its parent companies.
+The FCA will assess the seriousness of the joint venture on the market by appraising the respective contributions of its parent companies.

 Such a position seems questionable to the extent that it is the result of the combination of two distinct tests, which should be applied separately.
 The analysis is flawed as it ignores the fact that the parent companies remain independent despite the creation of the joint venture.25

-The FCA has reviewed the position consisting in considering that the coordination and the concentrative aspects of the operation should be assessed together and drew a clear distinction between the two tests in its decision No. 09-DCC-91.26 The project of the FCA for new Guidelines also provides that the assessment must be carried out in two distinct steps.27
+The FCA has reviewed the position by considering that the coordination and the concentrative aspects of the operation should be assessed together and drew a clear distinction between the two tests in its decision No. 09-DCC-91.26 The new Guidelines also provide that the assessment must be carried out in two distinct steps.27

-The vertical and conglomeral effects of the concentration will also be assessed as for a traditional merger.
-For example, the FCA will appraise the vertical effects by contemplating the risks of thwarting input or customers if a vertical integration arises from the operation.
-In a merger decision relating to a change from joint to sole control over a joint venture in the field of rail track installation and maintenance, the minister held ‘that the competitive risk arose from the vertical integration of the parties due to the switch from joint to sole control over the ‘full-function joint venture’28 as one of the parent company’s exit from the joint venture could facilitate the implementation by the remaining parent company of a strategy to evict its competitors on upstream, downstream and neighbouring markets.
+The vertical and conglomerate effects of the concentration will also be assessed as for a traditional merger; the FCA will appraise the vertical effects by contemplating the risks of thwarting input or customers if a vertical integration arises from the operation.
+In a merger decision relating to a change from joint to sole control over a joint venture in the field of rail track installation and maintenance, the minister held that the competitive risk arose from the vertical integration of the parties due to the switch from joint to sole control over the ‘full-function joint venture’28 as one of the parent companies’ exit from the joint venture could facilitate the implementation by the remaining parent company of a strategy to evict its competitors on upstream, downstream and neighbouring markets.

 The ‘coordination test’

-Embarking on a joint venture can lead parent companies to coordinate their behavior on the market through their joint participation.
+Embarking on a joint venture can lead parent companies to coordinate their behaviour on the market through their joint participation.

 At this stage, a distinction can be drawn between European and French law as the French approach of the ‘coordination test’ and its content is slightly different from the European approach.